 2. All electronic transfers on platforms like MTN mobile money, Vodafone Cash, Tigo Cash etc will be charged 1.75% from the total amount that’s being transferred.
 As well as the old charges (1%) which is by the network providers such as MTN, Vodafone etc… will also be charged.

 3. Also, take not that the 1.75% tax will be deducted from transfers that are above GHS 100.00.
-This means the old charges stands if you send money equivalent to GHS 100 cedis or fewer.
+This means the old charges stands if you send money equivalent to GHS 100 cedis or less.

 And with this, after transferring 100 cedis any transfer made in addition that particular day will be affected by this e-levy charges.
 This simply means, this e-levy charges with be effective if you send more than 100 cedis from your account in a day.